-The journey of Alzheimer’s, however, does not have to be filled with fear and unknowns.
-Being prepared by educating yourself on what to expect and putting support systems in place can give you a more hopeful attitude when dealing with Alzheimer’s.
-Also, it is helpful to take somewhat of a ‘solutions-focused’ approach concentrating on a person’s strengths rather than their deficits.
-This tactic can be enlightening and lessen the frustration for all involved.
+Educate yourself on what to expect in the future and put a support system in place.
+It can be helpful to take somewhat of a ‘solutions-focused’ approach concentrating on a person’s strengths rather than their deficits.
+This will lessen the frustrations for all involved.

 Early Stage (Mild)

 One with mild Alzheimer’s can manage life more or less the same as before the diagnosis.
 Certain symptoms may be noticeable and are often misdiagnosed as depression or stress-related.

 - Forgetting information just read

 - Repeatedly asking the same question

 Caring for Someone with Mild Alzheimer’s